 'Rats of Tobruk' Football Game

-During a lull in hostilities in Palestine during World War II, a team of ‘Tobruk Rat’ veterans challenged hard bitten veterans of the Greece and Crete campaigns to a game of Australian football.
+During a lull in hostilities in Palestine during World War II, a team of ‘Tobruk Rat’ veterans challenged veterans of the Greece and Crete campaigns to a game of Australian football.

-Two games of football were played on that hard, dangerous ‘oval’, the first won by the 2/10th by 19 points and the second by the 2/3rd by 14 points (three of their players had played State football for Western Australia).
+Two games of football were played on that hard, dangerous ‘oval’, the first won by the 2/10th Battalion by 19 points and the second by the 2/3rd Field Regiment by 14 points (three of their players had played State football for Western Australia).

-The football is signed by gunners of the 2/3rd Field Regiment which was one of the last Australian units evacuated from Greece.
-Their opponents on the football field in Julis, Palestine were hardened Diggers of the 2/10th AIF Battalion, whose fathers and uncles of the “Fighting Tenth” were at the spearpoint of the Gallipoli landings.
+The football is signed by gunners of the 2/3rd which was one of the last Australian units evacuated from Greece.
+Their opponents on the football field in Palestine were diggers of the 2/10th, whose fathers and uncles of the “Fighting Tenth” were there at the commencement of the Gallipoli landings.

 The football was also signed by Charlie Cocks who played alongside the great Jack Oatey at Norwood.

-This sacred relic of the great game of Aussie Rules now resides in its own display cabinet at the Army Museum of South Australia and Aussie Rules ‘tragics’ are welcome to come and worship the treasure.
+This relic of the great game of Aussie Rules now resides in its own display cabinet at the Army Museum of South Australia.